Chota, Peru: La Libertad

+Distribution map of the toponym Chota (and its variant Chuta) in Peru.
+Its prevalence in the Andean highlands is visible across the departments of Amazonas, Áncash, Arequipa, Ayacucho, Cajamarca, Cusco, Huancavelica, Huánuco, and La Libertad.

 Geography

 Chota is located 150 km north of Cajamarca and 215 km east of Chiclayo.
 It lies at 2388 m above sea level on the Acunta plateau, on the eastern slope of the Andes.

 The city is bounded on three sides by rivers of the westernmost Amazon basin: to the north is the San Mateo, to the east the Colpamayo.
 Both flow broadly westward into the Rio Chotano, which forms Chota's south-western boundary.

 Climate

 The city generally has a temperate climate.
 The rainfalls are due to El Niño cyclically because of the proximity to the Equator and for being a city in thermal ground floor.
 It has a mild winter and a hot and rainy summer from November to April.
 The average temperature is 17.8 °C.

 Festivals

 The main festival of the city is the San Juan Bautista festival.
 It starts on June 13 with the triumphal entry in a procession, bearing to June 24 as the central day.
 The activities that are carried out are: